 9. Avoid Anything That Irritates The Skin

-Follow this if you have persistent skin issues like eczema and psoriasis.
+Follow this if you have persistent skin issues like eczema.
 Winter skin is extremely fragile, and exposure to allergens can trigger your symptoms.
 Many people are allergic to wool but cannot resist the temptation to wear their winter knits.
 If this is the same scenario with you, always choose winter wear that is made from high-grade wool.
-If possible, go for winter wear made from cotton or synthetic wool or any other material.
+If possible, go for winter wear made from cotton.

 10. Don’t Ditch The Sunglass